ChrstphrHll/npc_gen/students/Dejana Keller.md

 ---
 ### Description
 - 1st year Firbolg Cleric in Treskal
-- curly brunette hair that's hanging down to their back, Brown eyes, and Pale Blue skin
+- long wavy white hair that's plain, Brown eyes, and Pale Blue skin
 - Is Zealous and Angry, and has Clarity as their ideal

 ### Organizations